caolan/cookie-sessions/README.md

     ).listen(8080);

 The session data is JSON.stringified, encrypted and timestamped, then a HMAC signature is attached to test for tampering.
-The sessions.filter function accepts a number of options:
+The main function accepts a number of options:

     * secret -- The secret to encrypt the session data with
     * timeout -- The amount of time in miliseconds before the cookie expires